renatoka/renatoka/README.md

 💡 &nbsp;I like to explore new technologies and develop software solutions .\
 🎓 &nbsp;I'm currently studying Computer Science at the University of Applied Sciences Velika Gorica.\
-🌱 &nbsp;I'm on track for learning more about Frontend development, currently mastering VueJS.\
+🌱 &nbsp;I'm on track for learning more about Frontend development, currently mastering React and NestJS.\
 ✍️ &nbsp;In my free time, I enjoy playing games like Valorant, Snowrunner and Escape from Tarkov.\
-💬 &nbsp;Feel free to reach out to me for any question, or just for some interesting discussion.\
+💬 &nbsp;Feel free to reach out to me for any question, or just for some interesting discussion.

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>